Image via iStock.com/invizbk

-The very first rule of traveling with your cat is to have an ID tag or other means of identification securely affixed to the kitty.
+The very first rule of traveling with cats is to have a cat ID tag or other means of identification securely affixed to the kitty.
 Thousands of dogs and cats end up in shelters simply because the owners never dreamed the pet would get loose or become lost while on a trip.
 There are few disasters in a person’s life that are worse than having to drive off without a pet because all means of locating and recovery have failed.
 This kind of tragedy will haunt you for the rest of your life; don’t let it happen.
-Get an ID tag, or at the very least microchip your cat!
+Get an ID tag, or at the very least microchip your cat.

-Below we'll list a few troublesome areas when it comes to traveling with a cat and how to best facilitate a safe and enjoyable road trip.
+Below we'll list a few troublesome areas when it comes to traveling with cats and how to best facilitate safe and enjoyable road trips with cats.
 It's important to note that you should first take a number of local short trips before you go out on an all-day trip.
-An "all-dayer" is basically just a bunch of short trips anyway, right.
+An "all-dayer" is basically just a bunch of short trips anyway.

 Motion Sickness or Hyperactivity?

 Anyone can get carsick, even humans.
 Most cats can overcome motion sickness by desensitizing them with repeat short, uneventful trips.
 Gradually accustom your cat to spending time in the car with the engine off, then with the engine on, then short trips, then the cross-country adventure.
-Prior to a long trip be sure the cat has had food and water available, then remove food and water at least three hours before you set off.
+Prior to long road trips with cats be sure your cats have food and water available, then remove food and water at least three hours before you set off.

 You can also use anti-motion sickness medications to help settle the stomach and prevent the sometimes prolific drooling that occurs in a nauseous cat.
-Most medications used to prevent motion sickness are very safe antihistamines and many cats eventually will travel without the aid of medical assistance.
+Most cat medications used to prevent motion sickness while traveling with cats in a car are very safe antihistamines, and many cats eventually will travel without the aid of medical assistance.
 Just in case, bring a roll of paper towels.